Beilis affair: Jury

 The jury included seven peasants, two burghers, and three minor officials.
 As Vasily Shulgin noted, "There was much talk and gossip in Kiev about this.
 When, in a minor criminal case, the court had three professors, ten educated individuals, and only two peasants among the jurors, in the Beilis case, ten out of twelve had only a rural school education, and some were barely literate".
 According to police official Dyachenko, "The evidence against Beilis is very weak, but the prosecution is well-presented; the uneducated jury might convict due to ethnic animosity."
 It later emerged that five jurors, including the foreman, were members of the Union of the Russian People.
 The jurors were under constant surveillance before and during the trial: during the trial, they were isolated from the "outside world" and served by gendarmes disguised as bailiffs, who regularly reported on the jury's moods and overheard remarks.

 To exert moral pressure on the jurors, the prosecution even brought and displayed the relics of Gabriel of Białystok, canonized by the Orthodox Church in 1820 in connection with a "blood libel".

-Before the verdict, commenting on the jury's composition and the possible trial outcome, Korolenko wrote:The ordeal to which it has been subjected before the eyes of the world is severe, and if the jurors emerge from it with honor, it will mean that there are no longer conditions in Russia under which a ritual accusation can be extracted from the people's conscience.
+Before the verdict, commenting on the jury's composition and the possible trial outcome, Korolenko wrote:

+The ordeal to which it has been subjected before the eyes of the world is severe, and if the jurors emerge from it with honor, it will mean that there are no longer conditions in Russia under which a ritual accusation can be extracted from the people's conscience.

 Verdict

 According to Vladimir Korolenko, the presiding judge's summary was biased and effectively amounted to a new prosecutorial speech, prompting a protest from the defense.
-The jurors were presented with two questions: one regarding the fact of the murder and another regarding Beilis's guilt; the first question combined the fact of the murder, its location, and its method.
+The jurors were presented with two questions: one regarding the fact of the murder and another regarding Beilis' guilt; the first question combined the fact of the murder, its location, and its method.
 Thus, by affirming the murder, the jurors had to simultaneously acknowledge that it occurred at Zaytsev's factory through multiple stab wounds, causing profuse bleeding and exsanguination.

-The jurors returned a positive verdict on the first question and a negative verdict on the second (regarding Beilis's guilt), and on November 10, 1913, at 6 p.m., Beilis was acquitted and immediately released.
+The jurors returned a positive verdict on the first question and a negative verdict on the second (regarding Beilis' guilt), and on October 28, 1913, at 6 p.m., Beilis was acquitted and immediately released.

 In literature, mainly of an antisemitic nature, there is a claim that the jurors' votes were evenly split.
-This claim first appeared immediately after the trial in the St. Petersburg newspaper Novoe Vremya. with reference to a juror who allegedly confided in Yushchinsky's mother.
+This claim first appeared immediately after the trial in the St. Petersburg newspaper Novoye Vremya. with reference to a juror who allegedly confided in Yushchinskyi's mother.
 There is a story that during the initial discussion of the verdict, seven jurors voted for conviction; but when it came to the final vote, one juror, a peasant, stood up, crossed himself before an icon, and said, "No, I don't want to take sin upon my soul—he's innocent!"
 However, opponents of the split-vote claim argue that the jurors' votes could not have been known, as they were protected by the secrecy of the deliberation room, upheld by law.